7 Ways to Resolve Food Allergy Issues with Family and Friends

 They’ve already made mistakes, and you’re terrified.
 But words are powerful and people actually learn far better when they are calm.
 I’ve talked to grandparents who were heartbroken over a grandchild’s diagnosis.
 They’re already pretty flustered.

-Instead of repeating worst-case scenarios, try setting loving but firm boundaries.
+Instead of repeating worst-case scenarios, try setting loving but firm boundaries in a relationship.
 For example, no food other than what you’ve set out.
 Then, allow them the wiggle room to indulge your children in other areas, such as a later bedtime or a new toy.

 Like the telephone game, every individual you encounter will hear your message differently.
 Although some friends and family members may never end up becoming trusted caregivers, it’s worth it to continue to explore ways to educate about food allergy management.
 Your dedication could truly mean the difference between life and death.

 Gina Clowes is a certified life coach and consultant; who helps parents and schools advocate for children with food allergies.
-She is the founder of AllergyMoms.com, a support community serving thousands.
+She is the founder of AllergyMoms.com, an online support community serving thousands.

 Read more from Gina Clowes: